jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 \attrib{Clare Tan}

-##*Let na Drugi Svet*
+## *Let na Drugi Svet*

 Kletnik and I decided to go camping.
-We started at 9pm and arrived to camp really early.
-There was enough time to go and show Kletnik the crystals.
+We started at 9 pm and arrived at camp  *X-Ray* really early.
+There was enough time to go and show Kletnik the crystals in *Palace of King Minos*.
 Once back in the camp, Kate and Jan were already getting ready to go out.
 We ate a bit and went to bed.

 Once awake, we quickly ate and pack and were on the way to *Serpentine*.
-Here we climbed up for about 4 m and the passage above led to about 26 m pitch.
-We bolted and start going down.
-Half way down was a big rubbing point so we made a rebelay.
-At the bottom there was a bolder choke and we tried to find a way through.
+Here we climbed up for about 4 m and the passage above led to a pitch ca. 26 m deep.
+We bolted and started going down.
+Half way down the rope rubbed a great deal, so we made a rebelay.
+At the bottom there was a boulder choke and we tried to find a way through.
 After some hard work, I finally managed to squeeze through.
 Kletnik, being bigger than me, could not follow me.
 We tried to make the squeeze bigger, but with no success.
 On my own I continued to explore.
 But after 20 m, I was stopped by another tight space.
 With a bit of digging, it was passable.
 I returned back to Kletnik and explained the situation.
 He was keen to come back and do some digging.
 We surveyed on they way back and named the passage *Let na Drugi Svet*.
 Back in bed, Kletnik could not sleep.
-He was treating his *insomnia* with watching lots of Popaj.
+He was treating his insomnia with watching lots of Popaj.

 \attrib{\izi}

 ## Bolt climbing in *Queen's bed Chamber*

-After a couple of days of none caving, Gergley invited me to go camping with him, as he had a plan.
+After a couple of days without caving, Gergley invited me to go camping underground with him for he had a plan.
 The plan was to bolt climb the aven at the end of *Queen's bed Chamber*.
-Therefore he packed a lot of stuff as he was even afraid, that he might run out of stuff.
-On the end we carried down 3 tackle sacks.
+Therefore he packed a large amount of equiment as he feared he might run out of gear during the attempt.
+In the end we carried down a total of 3 tackle sacks.

 Once in a camp we packed all necessary for bolt climbing.
 When we arrived, I said to Gergely “You start climbing first”.
 Gergley looked at me and said: » I have never bolt climbed before, you go first«.
 I looked at him back and said: » Well, I have never bolt climbed before either.
 I have always free climbed« We start to laughing and decided that for sure can not be that hard and start to making a plan on how to do it.
 I started to bolt climb first, while Gergely was belaying me.
 After 9 m I was stopped by a big patch of mud.
 I tried to do the bolt above it, but was about 30 cm to short to drill a hole above the mud.
 At this point I decided that this is the end of climbing for today.
 I was climbing with a dynamic rope so what was left to do was to safely secure the static rope, till the point where I was able to reach.